IBM/openshift-workshop-was/labs/Openshift/ApplicationManagement/README.md

 ### Build and deploy the Liberty application (Skip this step if you just finished the previous lab ![Runtime Modernization](https://github.com/IBM/openshift-workshop-was/tree/master/labs/Openshift/RuntimeModernization) and if you did not clean up the deployment)

-1. Note: The following steps are to help you re-deploy the Liberty application if the previous deployment has been deleted from the previous lab Runtime Modernization.
+1. Note: The following steps are to help you re-deploy the Liberty application if the deployment has been deleted from the previous lab Runtime Modernization.
 The deployment is required to generate data for the follow-on steps in monitoring.

 1. From the top level directory, change to the lab's directory:
    ```